 Recognize is about being observant.
 Embrace is about having the courage to commit.
 Implement is about having the skills to design and led change initiatives.

 The pace of and demand for adaptation and change in business organizations (either company transitions or transformations) is only going to increase at an increasing rate over time.

 An organization’s ability to do this – that is, recognize, embrace, & implement change efficiently and effectively – is a clear indicator of their Organizational Agility (we might call it their Agility Quotient!)
-That being said, this agility does not appear to be a common or competitive characteristic of most organizations.
+As obvious as that may seem, the fact remains that this agility does not appear to be a common or competitive characteristic of most organizations.

 We believe Organizational Agility will be a defining characteristic between winners and also-rans in the years ahead.
-The landscape of business history is littered with the ashes of companies that didn’t understand this and were eliminated by nimbler and change-active competitors.
+The landscape of business history is littered with the ashes of companies that didn’t understand this and were eliminated by more nimble and change-active competitors.